Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?

 as well as some examples of particularly well adapted campaigns adapted in each situation.

-Crowdfunding for not-for-profits
+Crowdfunding for charities

-Crowdfunding campaigns are appeals for donations targeted to your supporters.
-They are generally oriented towards a specific project to be financed (the renovation of a hospital for example, or even the funding of new equipment for that hospital) or a specific campaign (#GivingTuesday for instance).
-Whatever the objective of the campaign, the important thing to remember is that in Crowdfunding, the action requested from your supporters is to make a donation.
+crowdfunding-for-charitiesCrowdfunding campaigns are appeals for donations targeted to your supporters.
+They are generally oriented towards a specific project to be financed.
+The renovation of a hospital for example, or even the funding of new equipment, or a specific campaign like GivingTuesday.

 Donation Incentives

-A very interesting element that is distinct to this type of fundraising are the incentives you can offer to your donors in exchange for their support.
-Your organisation can propose different donation amounts, and attribute a specific reward in exchange for that donation.
+rewardsA very interesting element that is distinct to this type of fundraising are the incentives you can offer to your donors in exchange for their support.
+Your not-for-profit organisation can propose different donation amounts, and attribute a specific reward in exchange for that donation.

 Rewards can consist of: